 - Best apartments in Seoul

-- BONUS 1: Best hotels for families in Seoul
+- BONUS 1: best family hotels in Seoul

 - BONUS 2: best hotels near Seoul Airport

-1. Hongdae – where to stay in Seoul for first-time visitors
+1. Hongdae – where to stay in Seoul for the first time

-The artistic and creative vibe of the area is still found in every corner, through the indie music culture and urban arts.
+The neighborhood is home to 4 universities, art studios, eclectic shops, small clubs, bars, and much more!
+The artistic and creative vibe is found in every corner through the indie music culture and urban arts.

 Luxury (US$160 and up)